 Step #6: How much information should you ask for?

 This one’s easy.

-The less form data you ask for, the more people sign up.
+The less form data you ask for on your email opt-in page, the more people sign up.

 If your business goals dictate getting more information, like a mailing address and phone number, so be it.
-Personally, I’d get the prospect on the list first, and then send valuable content that culminates with a call to action that asks for that information via a contact form.
+Personally, I’d get the prospect on the list first, and as you gain trust, you can ask for more information with surveys and questions that offer content upgrades.

 The more trust you build, the more people open up to you.
 And you get to communicate with prospects regularly, which means it’s no longer an all-or-nothing situation.